 Comment: OLYMP has an overview per supplier in place of legal minimum wage benchmarks, lowest factory wage versus living wage benchmarks, and the gap between the two.
 The overview is updated regularly.
 As a first step, OLYMP tries to understand the wage gap.
 The second step is understanding the wage component and linking it to the brand's purchasing practices, and lastly introducing the Fair Price app to its suppliers.
-After its first performance check, OLYMP embedded a wage assessment in its iMPACT Program audit to collect and communicate appropriate data on workers' wages.
+OLYMP embedded a wage assessment in its iMPACT Program audit to collect and communicate on workers' wages.

 The member has not yet conducted a detailed analysis of the root causes of the non-payment of living wages per supplier.
-Discussions have been held with one of its suppliers in Türkiye, together with another Fair Wear member, on the root causes of wages below the living wage.

 Recommendation: Fair Wear encourages OLYMP to discuss with suppliers about different strategies to work towards higher wages and develop a systemic and time-bound approach.
 It is advised to start with suppliers where the member is responsible for a large percentage of production and has a long-term business relationship.
 Fair Wear encourages OLYMP to involve worker representatives and local organisations in assessing the root causes of wages lower than living wages.
 It is advised that the outcomes of the root cause analysis are discussed internally and with top management, to form a basis for an embedded strategy.